A Benchmark Test of Boson Sampling on Tianhe-2 Supercomputer: Introduction

 Boson sampling~\cite{Aaronson2011} is a specific quantum computation thought to be an outstanding candidate for beating the most powerful classical computer in the near term.
-It samples the distribution of Bosons coming from a complex interference network.
-Unlike universal quantum computation, quantum Boson sampling seems to be more straightforward, since it only requires identical Bosons, linear evolution and measurement.
-As for classical computers, the distribution can be obtained by computing permanents of matrices derived from the unitary transformation matrix of the network~\cite{Scheel2004}.
-However, computing the permanent has been proved as a \#P-hard task with classical computers.
-The best-known classical algorithm scales exponentially with the size of a matrix.
-These motivate a lot of advances in building larger quantum Boson sampling machine to outperform classical computers, including principle-of-proof experiments~\cite{Spring2013,Broome2013,Tillmann2013,Crespi2013}, simplified models easy to implement~\cite{Aaronson2013blog,Lund2014,Bentivegnae2015}, implementation techniques~\cite{Motes2014,Spring2016,Carolan2015,Defienne2016}, robustness of Boson sampling~\cite{Rohde2012err,Rohde2012,Rahimi2015,Motes2013,Motes2015}, validation of a large scale Boson sampling~\cite{Aaronson2014,Spagnolo2014,Wang2016}, varied models for other quantum states~\cite{Rohde2015,Seshadreesan2015,Olson2015}, etc.
+It samples the distribution of bosons output from a complex interference network.
+Unlike universal quantum computation, quantum boson-sampling seems to be more straightforward, since it only requires identical bosons, linear evolution and measurement.
+As for classical computers, the distribution can be obtained by computing permanents of matrices derived from the unitary transformation matrix of the network~\cite{Scheel2008}, in which the most time-consuming task for the simulation of boson sampling is the calculation of permanents.
+However, computing the permanent has been proved as a \#P-hard task on classical computers~\cite{Aaronson2011}.
+This motivates massive advances in building larger quantum boson-sampling machines to outperform classical computers, including principle-of-proof experiments~\cite{Spring2013,Broome2013,Tillmann2013,Crespi2013}, simplified models that are easy to implement~\cite{Aaronson2013blog,Lund2014,Bentivegnae2015}, implementation techniques~\cite{Motes2014,Spring2016,Carolan2015,Defienne2016}, robustness of boson sampling~\cite{Rohde2012err,Rohde2012,Rahimi2016,Motes2013,Motes2015}, validation of large scale boson sampling~\cite{Aaronson2014,Spagnolo2014,Wang2016}, varied models for other quantum states~\cite{Rohde2015,Seshadreesan2015,Olson2015}, etc.

-However, what is the upper-bound of computing the permanent on classical computer?
-Solving Boson sampling problem with $N$ Bosons on classical computers depends on computing permanents of $N\times N$ matrices.
-Therefore, the upper-bound is strongly related to the condition on which a quantum Boson sampling machine will surpass classical computers.
+However, what is the capacity bound of a state-of-the-art classical computer for simulating boson sampling?
+This bound indicates the condition on which a quantum boson-sampling machine will surpass classical computers.

-Here we present the test results of computing permanents on Tianhe-2~\cite{Liao2014} (FIG.~\ref{fig:tianhe2}), the supercomputer which has retained its position as the world's No.1 in Top500 supercomputer lists since June 2013.
-The performance of Tianhe-2 is comparable with that of several millions of typical personal computers working simultaneously.
-We developed, optimized and tested parallel programs of two best-known algorithms, Ryser's algorithm and Balasubramanian-Bax/Franklin-Glynn's (BB/FG's) algorithm.
-In this paper, we report the speed performance of Ryser's algorithm and BB/FG's algorithm in real tests on Tianhe-2 supercomputer.
-We then show the predicted performance of computing the permanent of a $50\times 50$ matrix on the full system of Tianhe-2 supercomputer.
-In addition, we show that Ryser's algorithm has an unacceptable accumulating rounding error from the limited word length of classical computers, compared to BB/FG's algorithm.
-This implies the result of Ryser's algorithm for large-size matrices may be untrustable.